kaliRegenold/SeniorDesign/DesignDoc/source/overview.rst

 --------------------

 NASA's Robotics Mining Competition calls for heavy emphasis on autonomy, awarding 500 points for a fully autonomous system.
-Moonrocker's goal is to win the NASA competition, so a large focus has been placed on autonomy for their robot.
+Moonrockers' goal is to win the competition, so a large focus has been placed on autonomy for the robot.
 A successful system could win the team upwards of $4,000.

 Product Description:
-    A fully autonomous system for the Moonrocker's robot that implements localization, obstacle collision avoidance, and path planning.
+    A fully autonomous system for the Moonrockers' robot that implements localization, obstacle collision avoidance, and path planning.

 Key Business Goals:
     Win the NASA RMC with a fully autonomous system to further research in the Mars robotics field.